 Financial technology (FinTech) refers to technologically enabled financial innovation that could result in new business models, processes or products with an associated material effect on financial markets and institutions and the provision of financial services.
 The emergence of FinTech firms may have both positive and negative impacts on the financial sector and the broader economy: affecting the viability of traditional financial institutions, the provision of financial services, the interest rates, and the riskiness of investment projects being financed.
 In other words, the rise of financial technologies may affect the financial stability of the economy and have important macroeconomic implications.
-This course focuses on using economic concepts to analyze the implications of financial stability, central banking, and monetary policy.
+This course focuses on using economic concepts to analyze the implications of financial technologies on the macroeconomy.
+It also addresses policy implications of FinTech on financial stability, central banking, and monetary policy.
 The aim is to highlight the importance of formulating appropriate policies to foster healthy development of the FinTech sector and at the same time ensure the financial stability of the economy.